Joshuatibatemwa/compiler/README.md

 **Known Bugs**
 None

-# Change Log
 *Assignment 2*

 **Added**
  compiler source code for arithmetic expressions

  Test file for arithmetic operations

 Lang.ml: The grammar file describing the sytax of the language supported by the compiler

 **Changed**